XD-DENG/Spark-practice/README.md

  (1, u'em2'),
  (1, u'DART')]
 ```

-Other than sorting by key (normally it's the first element in each observation), we can also specify by which element to sort using method `sortBy`,
+Other than sorting by key (normally it's the first element in each tuple), we can also specify by which element to sort using method `sortBy`,

 ```python
 >>> package_count.sortBy(lambda x:x[1]).take(5)  # default ascending is True